Gone are the times when AI was considered to be fictional.

-Microsoft CNTK is a faster and more versatile open-source framework that is based on neural networks that support text, message, and voice remodeling.
+Microsoft CNTK is a faster and more versatile open-source framework based on neural networks that support text, message, and voice remodeling.

 It provides an efficient scaling environment due to a faster overall evaluation of the machine models while taking care of accuracy.

-Microsoft CNTK has integrations with major massive datasets, making it the leading choice to be adopted by big players like Skype, Cortana, etc., with a very expressive easy-to-use architecture as well.
+Microsoft CNTK has integrations with major massive datasets, making it the leading choice to be adopted by big players like Skype, Cortana, etc., with a very expressive, easy-to-use architecture.

 - Highly optimized to provide efficiency, scalability, speed, and high-level integrations